 First year as an SDR is full of excitement and possibility—but it can also provoke anxiety.
 Unfortunately, there’s usually no how-to guide that tells new SDRs exactly what they should be doing during each stage of that first year.
 As a result, too many SDRs flail around and fail to achieve their potential.

-Here’s a timeline of the most important goals you need to achieve during your first year as an SDR:
+Here’s a timeline of the most important career goals to achieve during your first year as an SDR:

 First 100 days—

 During your first three months on the job, focus on developing relationships with colleagues.
 At the same time, you need to lay the foundations for a strong pipeline.

 Managers are there to help guide you, and establishing a strong collaborative relationship early on can be a huge difference-maker in your career.
 Use your manager as a resource.
 In your one-on-one meetings, discuss expectations.
 You want to know key metrics, details about the ramp-up period, and the path to career advancement within your organization.

 It’s helpful to discuss your long-term sales career goals with your manager early in your tenure.
 They will likely offer suggestions.

 Ideally, your manager should be one of your mentors.
 But it’s also helpful to find others who can offer guidance.
 Be on the lookout for potential mentors during your first few months.
 If you find someone who seems like a good fit, ask if they’re willing to act as a mentor.